Uganda – Mountain Gorilla Trip 25th Jan – 4th Feb 2021

 Day 4: Chimpanzee tracking tour in Kibale Forest, Nature Walk Bigodi Wetlands

 After early morning breakfast, you will be transferred to the park office to meet the ranger guides for the pre-trek briefing after which you will set off to trek into the forest to track the Chimpanzees.
 You may spot other primates like the red-tailed monkey (my favourite, it has the kindest face!)
 Black & white Colobus (chimps like them on toast), Red Colobus Monkey, L’Hoest Monkey, Grey-cheeked Mangabey, and Vervet Monkeys.
 The bird lovers will spot many forest specials from a total of 335 bird species recorded in the forest.
 The chimp encounter can be very different; sometimes I have been amongst them & almost fallen asleep with their soporific vibe and other times, when they are hunting, it has been an adrenaline filled experience… its great either way.
-There are some really nice butterflies in Kibale forest….
+There are some really nice butterflies in Kibale forest too, not to mention quality trees….
 Back to CFGH for a relaxing afternoon.
 Perhaps a walk down to the lake shores…

 Dinner and overnight at Chimpanzee Forest Guest House

 A leisurely breakfast at CFGH and then we will embark on a road trip to Queen Elizabeth national park.
 Transfer time (4 hours)

 Day 6: Kazinga Channel and transfer to Ishasha sector